Assumption of Risk, Release of Claims and Hold Harmless Agreement

 Acts of discrimination or discriminatory harassment based upon an individual’s race, sex, color, religion, creed, national origin or ancestry, age, marital status, handicap, Vietnam-era status, or sexual orientation are a serious violation of University policy and will be dealt with promptly.
 Sexual harassment is illegal under both state and federal law.
 In some cases, it may be susceptible to prosecution under the criminal sexual conduct law.

 Alcoholic beverages, illegal drugs, laser pens, fireworks, explosives, and all weapons are absolutely prohibited in the hall.
-It is against the law to tamper or misuse building fire alarm or fire-fighting equipment.
+It is against the law to tamper or misuse building fire alarms or fire-fighting equipment.
 Tampering with or misuse of elevator alarms, emergency call buttons or calling 911 from a room or elevator telephone, except in an emergency, is against the law.
 Penalties will be enforced.

 Each room will be inspected prior to arrival and before departure and any damages to the room or to University property will be assessed and charged to the program, which may then be assessed to the participant.
 The room must be left in the same condition as it was during move in.
 Do not fasten anything to the walls or tamper with window screens.
-Excessive mess resulting in extra housekeeping hours will result in a charge to the program, and may be passed on to the student.
+Excessive mess resulting in extra housekeeping hours will result in a charge to the program and may be passed on to the student.

 Appropriate behavior is expected at all times.
 Engaging in sexual contact with another student is a violation of our conduct policy.
 Leaving the program or residence hall without permission and appropriate supervision is a violation of our conduct policy.
-Bullying, taunting or threatening behavior toward other students is a violation of our conduct policy.
+Bullying, taunting, or threatening behavior toward other students is a violation of our conduct policy.
 Excessive noise or rowdiness will not be tolerated.
 Dangerous behavior, including fighting, is a violation and will not be tolerated.
 Throwing items out of residence hall windows is a conduct violation.

-The use of candles, open flames, explosives, smoke bombs, “snaps”, or fireworks is dangerous and will not be tolerated in the residence halls, or at any U-M facility.
+The use of candles, open flames, explosives, smoke bombs, “snaps,” or fireworks is dangerous and will not be tolerated in the residence halls or at any U-M facility.

 WE ARE A SMOKE FREE CAMPUS.
 SMOKING ON CAMPUS OR IN OUR BUILDINGS IS PROHIBITED.